The Animals Film: Reception

-Alan Brien, film critic of the UK Sunday Times, wrote of the film: "Possibly too hot to handle... stuffed with footage never before shown, and a wealth of newly-shot material often taken undercover, which documents... mankind's degradation, exploitation, and often pointless torture, of the creatures who share our planet. ...Proves, beyond contradiction, that this behaviour is not just random or personal but part of our organised society, with drug companies, government departments, scientists, military authorities, factory farmers, university research laboratories, for their own selfish ends, for profit in money or prestige.
+Alan Brien, film critic of The Sunday Times, wrote of the film: "Possibly too hot to handle... stuffed with footage never before shown, and a wealth of newly-shot material often taken undercover, which documents... mankind's degradation, exploitation, and often pointless torture, of the creatures who share our planet. ...Proves, beyond contradiction, that this behaviour is not just random or personal but part of our organised society, with drug companies, government departments, scientists, military authorities, factory farmers, university research laboratories, for their own selfish ends, for profit in money or prestige.
 I do not know when I have come out of a screening so moved by the power of the cinema as a medium to transform the entire sensibility of an audience."

-Oscar-winning actor Julie Christie wrote of the film in The Guardian: "I am often asked if I have ever been in a film that I believe changed people's lives. ...The one I am sure about is The Animals Film, which I narrated for its director, Victor Schonfeld, more than 25 years ago, and which revealed on film for the first time all the different ways in which we abuse animals.

-It's hard to quantify the impact the film had at the time. ...It was applauded when it was shown at the London film festival, and Channel 4 outbid the BBC to have it shown in its first week of broadcasting.
+Actress Julie Christie wrote of the film in The Guardian: "I am often asked if I have ever been in a film that I believe changed people's lives. ...The one I am sure about is The Animals Film, which I narrated for its director, Victor Schonfeld, more than 25 years ago, and which revealed on film for the first time all the different ways in which we abuse animals.
+It's hard to quantify the impact the film had at the time. ..It was applauded when it was shown at the London film festival, and Channel 4 outbid the BBC to have it shown in its first week of broadcasting.
 Since then, it has been shown around the world, sometimes leading to changes in law.
 Many people who watched it became vegetarian.
 Many more, myself included, completely changed their consuming habits, according to whether their purchases involved animal testing or not.
 Because the message of the film was so powerful, there is a tendency to forget the film-making skill it involved.
 Victor realised that you could not present unmitigated horror for two hours, so he interspersed the remarkable exposés of factory farming and animal experimentation with cartoons and vox pops, while Robert Wyatt and David Byrne lent their wonderful music to it.
 Twenty-five years later, it stands up as a major documentary...
 Victor's film really was a breakthrough for this kind of documentary-making.
 Like the best documentaries - like the best films of any kind - it was illuminating."

 British singer-songwriter Elvis Costello says he was moved to reject meat after seeing the film.

 In 2010 the BBC World Service broadcast One Planet: Animals & Us, a radio documentary series in which Victor Schonfeld investigates why little has changed since the making of The Animals Film.